 - Interested students are advised to investigate the duties of a certified dental assistant by spending at least two days of observation in a dental office, thereby gaining a working understanding of the career. - Students are strongly recommended to have basic computer literacy, including experience with keyboarding and basic Internet search, email skills and Windows prior to entering the program. - 3.
-A TB test, Hepatitis and flu vaccination are highly recommended and are available at your local health clinic or through your physician. - Attendance at a program information session is highly recommended prior to application to this program.
+A TB test, Hepatitis and flu vaccination are highly recommended and are available at your local health clinic or through your physician.

-- 5. The work environment in which the CDA student/graduate will be employed requires extensive hand washing and sitting for long periods of time.
+- Attendance at a program information session is highly recommended prior to application to this program. - 5.
+The work environment in which the CDA student/graduate will be employed requires extensive hand washing and sitting for long periods of time.
 Any prospective students with serious skin disorders such as psoriasis, dermatitis or latex allergy should consider carefully before making application to this program.
-For the same reason, those with back, arm or neck problems or significant health challenges are advised to consult with the Chair. - 6.
-Facial and oral body piercing are discouraged due to the potential risk of infection. - 7.
+For the same reason, those with back, arm or neck problems or significant health challenges are advised to consult with the Chair. - Facial and oral body piercing are discouraged due to the potential risk of infection. - 7.
 Late afternoon or evening classes may be scheduled.

-Academic c Term 1 (Fall) Credits
+Academic Credits

 CDA 110 Theory 1 3.0

 CDA 120 Practice Skills 1 4.0

 CDA 140 Integrated Practice 1 3.0

-CDA 150 Professional Issues 1 2.0
+CDA 150 Professional Practice 1 2.0

-Total Cre dits 12.0
+Total Cred 12.0

-Academia c Term 2 (Winter) Credits
+Academic Term 2 (Winter) Credits

 CDA 111 Theory 2 3.0

 CDA 121 Practice Skills 2 4.0

 CDA 141 Integrated Practice 2 5.0

-CDA 151 Professional Issues 2 2.0
+CDA 151 Professional Practice 2 2.0

-Total Cre dits 14.0
+Total Credits 14.0

 Spring Term (Spring) Credits

 CDA 142 Integrated Practice 3 2.0

 Total Credits 2.0